 Brian Shobe, Policy Director

-Brian began his agricultural career in 2009 on his grandparents’ farm in North Dakota and has been involved with sustainable agriculture and community food security work ever since.
+Brian has worked as a core member of CalCAN’s policy team since 2017.
+He began his agricultural career in 2009 on his grandparents’ farm in North Dakota and has been involved with sustainable agriculture and community food security work ever since.
 Prior to CalCAN, he served as the Program Coordinator and Government Resources Advisor at the Farmer Veteran Coalition, where he advised beginning farmers and advocated for their policy priorities.
 Brian received a yearlong Emerson National Hunger Fellowship, during which time he worked with the Community Food Bank of Southern Arizona and the National Sustainable Agriculture Coalition (NSAC).
 Brian has a bachelor’s degree in Sociology from Beloit College and farming experience in three states.

 Renata Brillinger, Executive Director

 Renata is the co-founder and Executive Director of the California Climate and Agriculture Network (CalCAN).
-She has two decades of experience in sustainable agriculture policy and food systems projects and has held numerous non-profit administrative positions since 1992.
+She has 25 years of experience in sustainable agriculture policy and food systems projects and has held numerous non-profit administrative positions since 1992.
 Prior to CalCAN, she was Program Director at the Climate Protection Campaign, focused on renewable energy and on agriculture.
 For seven years she served as the Director of Californians for GE-Free Agriculture, a coalition of sustainable agriculture and environmental organizations that provided education on genetic engineering in agriculture.
-She serves on the steering committee of the Center for Sustainability at CalPoly University in San Luis Obispo and the advisory board of UC Davis Agricultural Sustainability Institute
+She serves on a food and farming advisory board of the State Innovation Exchange and the advisory board of UC Davis Agricultural Sustainability Institute.

 Rebecca Marcus, RMarcus Government Strategies